All About Kaposi's Sarcoma

 Confined to skin and/or lymph nosed and/or minimal oral disease.

 The primary objectives when treating Kaposi's sarcoma are to improve the patient's symptoms and prevent progression to more aggressive lesions.
 Because there is no cure for HHV-8, there is no cure for Kaposi's sarcoma; however, the disease can frequently be controlled with treatment.
 Due to the rare nature of classic KS, there is no consensus on what is the best treatment.
 Generally, the treatment is based on the experiences of the treating physician, patient preference and the clinical picture (i.e. AIDS related, classic KS in elderly man, etc.).

 For classic and endemic KS, surgery, radiation therapy and topical therapies are available.
 In lesions that are limited and causing no symptoms, observation may be the best option, avoiding treatment related toxicities.
-For patients with symptomatic lesions, surgical excision of a single lesion can be beneficial; however, additional lesions often development, limiting the effectiveness of this treatment.
+For patients with symptomatic lesions, surgical excision of a single lesion can be beneficial; however, additional lesions often develop, limiting the effectiveness of this treatment.
 Radiation therapy, which uses high energy x-rays to damage the DNA of cells, thereby killing the cancer cells, or at least stopping them from reproducing, is particularly effective for all forms of KS.
 Although recurrences out of the treatment field often occur and limit its use.
-The use of cryotherapy, laser therapy, injection of chemotherapy into the lesions and topical therapies may also be options for treatment.
-FDA-approved topical treatments, cis-retinoic acid and imiquimod, are also occasionally used.
-Unfortunately, these are "local treatments" which work in a small area and do not deal with the multifocal (system-wide) nature of KS.
+The use of cryotherapy in which liquid nitrogen is used to freeze and kill the cancer cells resolves 80% of lesions but can cause blistering and pain.
+Laser ablation is used on lesions on the face and oral cavity.

 In cases of KS related to immunosuppression, improvement in immune function and treatment of the cause can often lead to stopping the progression of lesions.
 For individuals with AIDS-related KS, highly active antiretroviral (HAART) is recommended.
 HAART has proven very effective in the prevention of KS as it improves CD4 counts as well as keeping the viral load low (amount of virus found in the blood).
 When KS is caused by intentional immunosuppression, as in the case of an organ transplant, a decrease in the level of immune suppression is recommended.